apache/camel-website/content/community/support.md

 Unfortunately some people create a JIRA ticket as first thing.
 Please don't do that!
 Only if you are sure it really is a bug etc. JIRA tickets create noise for the Camel team to react on issues that are not bugs.
 But already covered in FAQs, in the mailing lists etc. Or in the existing documentation.
 Also on the mailing lists there is more people active to help you better.

+Also please avoid sending direct emails to members of the Camel team - we are busy already.
+And conversations about Camel should happen in the public, and not via private emails.

 ### Alternative discussion forums